President and CEO

 Chief Officer for Science and Education

-Durham joined the Science Center after serving as the Vice President of Exhibits, Digital, Evaluation and Theatres for Science World in Vancouver, BC.
+Durham joined the Science Center after serving as the vice president of exhibits, digital, evaluation and theatres for Science World in Vancouver, British Columbia.
 She has also held roles at the Museum of Science in Boston, Mercer Management Consulting, Arthur D. Little and Polaroid Corporation.
-Additionally, she led the Nanoscale Informal Science Education Network (NISE Net), a $20 million initiative funded by the National Science Foundation with a goal of engaging the entire US public in nanoscience and technology education.
+Additionally, she led the Nanoscale Informal Science Education Network (NISE Net), a $20 million initiative funded by the National Science Foundation with a goal of engaging the entire U.S. public in nanoscience and technology education.

-Durham earned her Bachelor of Science in Packaging Engineering from the Rochester Institute of Technology and a Masters of Business Administration from Babson College.
-In addition, she completed a fellowship with the Noyce Leadership Institute.
+Durham earned her Bachelor of Science in packaging engineering from the Rochester Institute of Technology and a Master of Business Administration from Babson College.
+She also completed a fellowship with the Noyce Leadership Institute.